c0r3dump3d/pysshmanager/README.md

     +----+----------------+--------+
     | 1  | 192.168.1.0/24 |  Home  |
     +----+----------------+--------+
-    Choose network to scan:
+    Choose network to scan: 1

 ```
-* Scan all your networks:
+* Scan all networks:

 ```
     pysshmgr> scan all